rshk-archive/web2cms/doc/_build/html/_sources/brainstorming/elements.txt

   in the ``cms_tools`` module.
 No manipulation should be done on the database directly.

-User
-    as defined by auth_user

-Group
-    as defined by auth_group

-Node
-    Used to represent content.
-    Nodes also support versioning, with each version identified by a revision number + language.

-    Node storage is spread over several tables.

 Comment (``object (entity), author (user), comment details``)
     Comment attached to an entity.